fury-eth-hacks/0xfury/README.md

 ## Future development

+- Resolve bug deploying smart contract to Mumbai with Biconomy SDK.
 - Deploy the AA smart contract to Mantle network
 - Social recovery, their family members can setup recovery conditions
 - Setup gas tank and paymaster for their family.